Seagate/cortx-motr/doc/HLD_of_FOL.rst

 - back-end:

-  - [R.BACK-END.TRANSACTIONAL] ST: back-end supports local transactions so that fol could be populated atomically with other tables;
+  - [R.BACK-END.TRANSACTIONAL] ST: back-end supports local transactions so that FOL could be populated atomically with other tables;

   - [R.BACK-END.INDEXING] ST: back-end supports containers with records indexed by a key.